 Indoor Air Quality During Smoke Events

-Indoor Air Quality During Wildland Fires: Experience and Research: A webinar containing two presentations on indoor air quality.
+Webinar Materials for the 2017 NWCG presentation: Indoor Air Quality During Wildland Fires Experience and Research - Hosted by the Nature Conservancy for the National Wildfire Coordinating Group's Smoke Committee, this 2017 webinar contains two presentations on indoor air quality.
 The first, from Kris Ray, evaluates indoor air quality during very high ambient PM2.5 concentrations at the Colville Reservation in Washington State, which resulted from the 2015 wildfire season.
 The second presentation, from Shelly Miller, evaluates the impact of indoor air cleaning devices during wildland fires.

 Henderson DE, Milford JB, Miller SL.
 2006.
 Prescribed Burns and Wildfires in Colorado: Impacts of Mitigation Measures on Indoor Air Particulate Matter.
 Journal of Air and Waste Management Association.
 55: 1516-1526

 Keating M, Benedict K, Evans R, Jenkins S, Mannshardt E, Stone SL.
 Interpreting and Communicating Short-Term Air Sensor Data.
 EM, Air and Waste Management Association.
 November 2016 Issue.

 Barn PK, Elliott CT, Allen RW, Kosatsky T, Rideout K, Henderson SB, 2016.
 Portable air cleaners should be at the forefront of the public health response to landscape fire smoke.
 Environmental Health 15:116.